 Respite care is short-term relief for in-home hospice caregivers.
 Medicare benefits pay for patient transport and up to five consecutive days of inpatient care at a Medicare-approved nursing facility or hospital.
 You can get respite care more than once, but only on an occasional basis.

-Medicare guidelines allow for more than one respite occurrence, with each respite lasting no more than five days in a row.
+Medicare guidelines allow for more than one respite occurrence, with each period lasting no more than five days in a row.
 The five-days of respite include the day of admission, but not the day of discharge.

 - You are physically or emotionally exhausted